openlink/virtuoso-opensource/appsrc/ODS-Framework/users/Readme.txt

 Note: you should have the users.jsp and users_dsn.jsp (created after installation) file physically located on your machine.

    1. The implementation uses Java version 1.5 (version 5), so you should run the corresponding Virtuoso executive.
 You need also to have installed Tomcat version 5.5.x.
+Download and install following packages: Commons FileUpload, Commons IO.
    1. The page name is 'users.jsp'.
    1. The Endpoint URL is http://[host]:[port]/jsp/users/users.jsp
    1. Configuration
       1. Start Virtuoso executive
       1. Install Tomcat
+      1. Download 'Apache FileUpload package' from http://commons.apache.org/fileupload/ and next copy file 'commons-fileupload-1.2.1.jar' into '[Tomcat installation folder]/common/lib'
-      1. Copy file 'virtjdbc3.jar' into '[Tomcat installation folder]/common/lib'
+      1. Download 'Apache IO package' from http://commons.apache.org/io/ and next copy file 'commons-io-1.4.jar' into '[Tomcat installation folder]/common/lib'
       1. Create file with name 'users#jsp.xml' in '[Tomcat installation folder]/conf/Catalina/[host]/' with content:

 <!--